ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli.md

 * Read [AMPLIFY Central and Axway API Manager connected overview](/docs/central/connect-api-manager/)
 * You will need a basic knowledge of Axway API Management installation

-    * where the API Gateway is running (host / port / path to event logs)
+    * Where the API Gateway is running (host / port / path to event logs)
-    * where the Admin node manager is running (host / port)
+    * Where the Admin node manager is running (host / port)
-    * what users are available for the agent to use.
+    * What users are available for the agent to use.
 It is recommended to have one API Manager user for Discovery Agent and one API Gateway operator user for Traceability Agent.

 ## Objectives